faressc/dl4ad/slides/01-intro.md

 ## Course Topic

-- Theory and application of deep learning techniques for audio data

-<h3>Covers:</h3>

 - Mathematical and algorithmic fundamentals of machine learning with focus on deep learning and neural networks
-- Various architectures and methods for processing, generating and analyzing audio signals
+- Methods for data exploration, preprocessing and augmentation
+- Training, evaluation, export and inference of deep learning models
+- Setup and optimization of machine learning workflows, pipelines and lifecycles

 <div class="highlight">
   <p>Emphasis on: Creative applications of deep learning in the<br>music production domain</p>